Program Details

 Homestay

 Homestays are an integral component of the learning experience and provide a vital connection to local culture.
 The homestay aspect of the program is often a highlight for participants.
-Nearly all families have hosted program participants before and have been chosen for their genuine interest in sharing Ecuadorian life with a student.
+Nearly all families have hosted program participants before and have been chosen for their genuine interest in sharing Ecuadorian life with you.

 Excursions